KuroP1/katacoda-scenarios/UserAuthorization/step3.md

 ## 4. Select the staff role to change the capabilities.
 - ![Alt text](https://raw.githubusercontent.com/KuroP1/katacoda-scenarios/main/UserAuthorization/images/step3-4.jpg "a title")

-## 5. Now click the checkbox that the privilge you would like to add to staff.
+## 5. Now click the checkbox that the privilege you would like to add to staff.
 - ![Alt text](https://raw.githubusercontent.com/KuroP1/katacoda-scenarios/main/UserAuthorization/images/step3-5.jpg "a title")